-Every member receives access to a manual for most projects he/she is enrolled in.
+Every member also receives a manual for almost all project he or she is enrolled.
 Some projects do not have manuals.
 Manuals are distributed to members by their club leader and serve as a resource for technical information relating to that particular project.
 Please note that many of the project manuals have activities to enhance the learning process.
-Many of the projects encourage completion of three activities in this project manual and can be turned in at project check-in time to enhance your 4-H experience.
+Many of the projects require completion of three activities in this project manual in order to be able to exhibit at the 4-H Fair.
 Requirements with regards to manual activities can be found in the 4-H Handbook.